Wildsong/docker-ArcGISWebAppBuilder/README.md

 docker-compose up -d --build
 ```

-This example YML file shows a bind mount of the apps folder instead of a volume, which allows
+This example YML file users bind mounts of the apps and widgets
+folders instead of Docker volumes.
+This allows adding more widgets
-directly accessing the widgets folders for development in apps/*/widgets.
+directly into ./widgets, and allows accessing the widgets folders for
-It also bind mounts the signininfo.json file.
+development in apps/*/widgets.
+It also bind mounts the
+signininfo.json file to store the server and api key information.

 ```
 docker-compose -f docker-bind.yml up